Software Volume Control Support

-In Windows Vista, software support is provided for audio adapters that do not have physical volume control knobs.
+In Windows Vista and later, software volume support is provided for audio hardware that does not include and amplifier with an associated physical volume control.

-The following diagram shows a simplified representation of the Windows Vista software volume support structure.
+The following diagram shows a simplified representation of the Windows software volume support.

 The IAudioEndpointVolume interface represents the volume controls on the audio stream to or from an audio endpoint device.

-When a client application calls the IAudioEndpointVolume interface in a setup where there is a physical volume control present, the audio driver exposes a KSNODETYPE_VOLUME node in the topology filter.
+When a client application calls the IAudioEndpointVolume interface in a configuration where there is an amplifier and a physical volume control present, the audio driver exposes a KSNODETYPE_VOLUME node in the topology filter.
 The presence of the volume node makes IAudioEndpointVolume aware that the volume level of the audio signal will be modified by the hardware.

-And since there is no physical volume control to be modeled, a KSNODETYPE_VOLUME node is not exposed in the topology filter.
-Volume attenuation and gain are performed by the software volume support component.
-The output of the software volume support component therefore connects directly to the DAC.
-The audio endpoint connects to the out put of the DAC and is the final component in the data path.
+Since there is no physical volume control to be modeled, a KSNODETYPE_VOLUME node is not exposed in the topology filter.
+Volume attenuation and gain are performed by the APO software volume support component.

 For information about the volume ranges and the default volume levels for the different versions of Windows, see Default Audio Volume Settings.